-Amazon EKS is used by organizations to run distributed training jobs with EC2 GPU-powered instances, including Inferentia, deploy training and inferences using Kubeflow.
+Organizations use Amazon EKS to run distributed training jobs with EC2 GPU-powered instances, including Inferentia, and to deploy training and inferences using Kubeflow.
 Applications running on EKS are fully compatible with existing Kubernetes toolchains and plugins from partners and the K8s community.
-The service also integrates natively with CloudTrail, IAM, Cloud Map, App Mesh, ELB, etc.
+The service also integrates natively with CloudTrail, IAM, Cloud Map, App Mesh, ELB, and more.

 Is it right for you?

-Amazon EKS bills you $0.10 per hour for each cluster that you create.
-If you are using Amazon EKS managed node groups, you pay for AWS resources (e.g., EC2 instances, EBS volumes, Outposts capacity) you create to run your Kubernetes worker nodes.
-There's no vendor lock-in — no minimum fees or upfront commitments.
+Amazon EKS charges $0.10 per hour for each cluster you create.
+If you use Amazon EKS managed node groups, you pay for the AWS resources (such as EC2 instances, EBS volumes, and Outposts capacity) you create to run your Kubernetes worker nodes.
+There is no vendor lock-in, no minimum fees, and no upfront commitments.

-You can see detailed information for Amazon EKS and architecture cost in a single estimate with AWS Pricing Calculator.
+You can view detailed information on Amazon EKS and architecture costs in a single estimate using the AWS Pricing Calculator.

-Amazon Web Services (AWS) is the world-leading cloud provider used by world-leading companies like Adobe, Citrix, Coursera, NASA, Netflix, Reddit, and SAP.
-It's a preferable choice for organizations that already use AWS for other workloads and makes sense to extend their application integration with EKS offering solution.
-It is most suitable for companies with open-source talent like Kubernetes certified professionals.
+Amazon Web Services (AWS) is the world's leading cloud provider, used by top companies such as Adobe, Citrix, Coursera, NASA, Netflix, Reddit, and SAP.
+It is a preferred choice for organizations that already use AWS for other workloads and makes sense to extend their application integration with EKS offering solutions.
+It is most suitable for companies with open-source talent, such as Kubernetes certified professionals.

 What is the Managed Kubernetes Service?

-Managed Kubernetes is a type of cloud hosting service that provides the most powerful technologies for your Kubernetes production management to make sure your containerized applications are both secure and fast.
-Responsible providers take care of the cloud services related issues like backups, security checks, updating Kubernetes, and much more.
+Managed Kubernetes is a type of cloud hosting service that provides powerful technologies for managing your Kubernetes production, ensuring that your containerized applications are both secure and fast.
+Responsible providers take care of cloud service-related issues, such as backups, security checks, updating Kubernetes, and much more.